If a fallen tree damages my house, does homeowners insurance cover it?

 Q: Does homeowners insurance cover damage caused by fallen trees on my property?

 However, homeowners insurance usually won't cover loss or damage caused by negligence or a maintenance-related issue.
-So, if the tree was rotting and ready to fall down before the storm, homeowners insurance likely would not cover the damage the tree caused to your home.
+So, if the tree was rotting and ready to fall before the storm, homeowners insurance likely would not cover the damage the tree caused to your home.

 Q: What if the tree doesn't damage anything?

-A: If a tree falls down and causes no structural damage, meaning your house doesn't need any repairs, your homeowners insurance policy typically will not cover tree debris removal, according to the III.
+A: If a tree falls and causes no structural damage, meaning your house doesn't need any repairs, your homeowners insurance policy typically will not cover tree debris removal, according to the III.
 However, sometimes insurance companies may help cover the cost of removal if the fallen tree becomes an obstacle for drivers like blocking a driveway.